techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

   > ⚠️ The exercises will be given at the time of interview, and solved by pairing with the interviewer.

 ### Local Setup

-> 💡 If you don't manage to run the local setup or you have restrictions to install software in your laptop, use the [gitpod](#gitpod-setup) one

 #### Pre-requisites